elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ```

 Finally, we are able to extract the x coordinates of the neurons to ensure that
-highly-connected neurons remain close: the normalized second eigenvector of Q:
+highly-connected neurons remain close: the second eigenvector of Q, normalized
+by the degrees:

 ```python
 eigvals, eigvecs = linalg.eig(Q)
 x = Dinv2 @ eigvecs[:, 1]
 ```

+(The reasons for this are too long to explain here, but appear in the
+paper's supplementary material, linked above.)

 Now it's just a matter of drawing the nodes and the links.
 We color them
 according to the type stored in `neuron_types`: